 H-1B Visa High Performance Computing Jobs

-High Performance Computing roles at national labs, research universities, and cloud infrastructure companies are among the most consistent H-1B sponsors in the country.
+High Performance Computing roles at national labs, research universities, and cloud infrastructure companies are among the most consistent H-1B visa sponsors in the country.
 HPC positions typically qualify as specialty occupations under USCIS standards, requiring at least a bachelor's degree in computer science, computational science, or a related engineering discipline.

-See All High Performance Computing JobsOverview
+Find H-1B Visa High Performance Computing JobsOverview

-Showing 5 of 11+ High Performance Computing jobs
+Showing 4 of 4+ High Performance Computing jobs

-See all High Performance Computing jobs
+See all High Performance Computing Jobs

 Sign up for free to unlock all listings, filter by visa type, and get alerts for new High Performance Computing roles.